 I was excited to have a new iPhone 5s safely tucked into a new Lifeproof case, held by a Lifeproof armband to take out onto the water.
 I thought I might get a shot or two.
 The excitement had however, just begun.
 When we exited Kukui’ula Small Boat Harbor and headed out into the ocean, we almost immediately encountered a pod of whales, accompanied by some dolphins.
 It was a spectacular sight as they broke water in front of us.
 We made sure not to get too close, but we were close enough to hear them breathe.

 It is illegal to approach a humpback whale in Hawaii within 100 yards, whether you are on a boat, swimming, windsurfing or kayaking.

 We were riding in tandem (2-man) Hobie Mirage ocean going kayaks.
 To be exact it was Hobie Mirage Tandem Island model but without the outrigger ama floats attached.
-Island Pursuits also uses these for sail kayaking so that’s why they have them.
+The Club at Kukui’ula’s Island Pursuits also uses these for sail kayaking so that’s why they have them.
 There were 4 kayaks, including 2 staff from Island Pursuits.
 These kayaks feel very stable when you are accustomed to going out on a 1-man or even 6-man outrigger canoe.
 You have the option of paddling but these canoes are primarily moved with high tech peddles.
 The person in the rear steers.
 Ray was steering.